kyma-project/website/content/blog-posts/2020-07-02-release-notes-1.14/index.md

 ### Compass separated from the Kyma installation

-Since this release, Compass is no longer an integral part of the Kyma installation.
+From this release, Compass is no longer an integral part of the Kyma installation.
 However, Kyma still connects to Compass through the [Runtime Agent](https://kyma-project.io/docs/1.14/components/runtime-agent/).
-From now on, if you want to use Compass, first [install Kyma with the Runtime Agent](https://kyma-project.io/docs/1.14/components/runtime-agent#installation-installation) and then [install Compass](https://github.com/kyma-incubator/compass#installation) separately.
+From now on, if you want to use Compass, [install Kyma with the Runtime Agent](https://kyma-project.io/docs/1.14/components/runtime-agent#installation-installation) first and then [install Compass](https://github.com/kyma-incubator/compass#installation) separately.

 ### Runtime Provisioner integrated with Helm 3

 Runtime Provisioner is now compliant with all Helm 3-based installations of Runtimes.
 This means there will be no Tiller on new clusters.
-If you prefer to have an older version of Kyma on your cluster, specify your version of choice in the [provisioning mutation](https://kyma-project.io/docs/1.14/components/compass/#tutorials-provision-clusters-through-gardener).
+If you prefer to have an older version of Kyma on your cluster, specify your version of choice in the [provisioning mutation](https://github.com/kyma-incubator/compass/blob/master/docs/provisioner/08-02-provisioning-gardener.md).
 This way, Kyma deployment will be installed on a cluster from the chosen release that contains the Tiller deployment.

 ### Monitoring for the Runtime Provisioner

 We enabled a new Grafana dashboard for the Runtime Provisioner.
 It includes basic Kubernetes information and resources.
 It also shows a new metric with the number of currently running provisioning operations.
-Still, treat it only as a foretaste of what is to come, as we will be including more and more Runtime Provisioner-relevant information in this dashboard.
+Still, treat it only as a foretaste of what is to come as we will be including more and more Runtime Provisioner-relevant information in this dashboard.

 ![Runtime Provisioner dashboard](./runtime-provisioner-dashboard.png)